StevenZBX/UCI_ICS-32_Repo/A2/README.md

 If we want to start with an empty field, the word EMPTY should be entered alone on the next input line.

 If we want to start our game with a specific field configuration, the word CONTENTS should be entered alone on the next input line.
-After that, assuming we have entered r rows and c columns, there should be r additional lines of input expected, and each line should contain exactly c characters; these characters represent the contents of each of the field’s cells at the outset of our game.
+After that, assuming we have entered r rows and c columns, there should be r additional lines of input expected, and each line should contain exactly c characters; these characters represent the contents of each of the field's cells at the outset of our game.

 For a cell with a virus, a lowercase letter should be used (r,y,b).
 For a cell with a portion of a vitamin capsule, an uppercase letter should be used (R, B, Y) A space should be used for an empty cell.
 Note that every cell should be represented in this input.
 Every empty cell should be represented by its own space character.
-Notably, we defined a vitamin capsule above as being made up of “two connecting segments.”
+Notably, we defined a vitamin capsule above as being made up of "two connecting segments."
 Though I have not yet gone into detail about how we will represent each cell in our grid, you may be wondering how we would capture the connection between two cells as they may be part of the same vitamin capsule.
 For simplicity, you can assume that any cell in the initial configuration supplied this way is just a portion of a vitamin capsule.
 These kinds of cells are possible, as you may have noticed in the gameplay video and would normally come about as a result of matching (as described in more detail below)
 Playing the Game
 At this point, the game can begin.
 Now, we will continuously display the field and then ask for a command from the user.